Refrigerant leak at Costco in New Jersey sends 5 people to hospital - NewsBreak

 The store had been evacuated by the time emergency personnel arrived.
 The Monmouth County EMS Task Force also provided somewhere between 15 and 20 ambulances, according to the Facebook post.

-Five of the sickened individuals were ultimately sent to nearby hospital for treatment, a representative for the Hazlet Township Police confirmed to Nexstar.Study finds 2 in 3 remote workers have sick-day guilt
+Five of the sickened individuals were ultimately sent to a nearby hospital for treatment, a representative for the Hazlet Township Police confirmed to Nexstar.Tesla recalls nearly 500,000 US vehicles over safety issues

 The Costco location remained closed on Wednesday.
 A representative for the location confirmed the store had reopened for normal operating hours on Thursday.